KalebKE/FSensor/README.md

 ### IMU Sensor Fusion Linear Acceleration

-Calculating the gravity components of a normalized orientation is trivial, so FSensor can easily use the IMU orientation fusions to provide an estimation of linear acceleration that is far more customizable than what Android provides alone.
+Calculating the gravity components of a normalized orientation is trivial, so FSensor can use the IMU orientation fusions to provide an estimation of linear acceleration that is far more customizable than what Android provides alone.

 ## Sensor Offset Calibration

 FSensor contains an algorithm capable of compenstating for hard and soft iron distortions in the magnetic field.
+This algorithm can be found in the *.util* package.
 This same algorithm can also be used to correct for static offsets found in acceleration sensors.
 The algorithm fits points from an ellipsoid to the polynomial expression Ax^2 + By^2 + Cz^2 + 2Dxy + 2Exz + 2Fyz + 2Gx + 2Hy + 2Iz = 1.
 The polynomial expression is then solved and the center and radii of the ellipse are determined.

 Under certain conditions this algorithm can calibrate a magnetic sensor in an environment that has hard and soft iron distortions (usually from metal or electronics).
 These environments are commonly found in vehicles, boats and aircraft.